WARM-UP EXERCISES

 Ideal Situations

-If you live somewhere where you can see a clear view of the stars at night, watch them all.
+If you live somewhere where you can see a clear view of the stars at night, lie down on the grass and watch them all.

 Another ideal situation, is to lie down in the centre of a clearing in the woods, look at a clear sky, and watch the leaves on the trees moving all around the peripheries.